P0430 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Cost and Price

-The cost of repairing a P0430 code depends hugely on what’s causing it.
+The cost of repairing a P0430 code depends enormously on what’s causing it.

 As mentioned, you’ll need to substitute the relevant part – whatever it turns out to be.

-Below, you’ll find approximations of what you can anticipate to pay.
+Below, you’ll find approximations of what you can expect to pay.

 • Replacement catalytic converter – $1,500.